chambersandpartners/BlackJackDeveloperTest/README.md

 A Dealer has a Deck and a Hand

-A Game consists a Dealer and a Player
+A Game consists of a Dealer and a Player

-At the start of the game the Deck is shuffled and the dealer deals 2 cards to the players hand and 2 to dealers hand
+At the start of the game the Deck is shuffled and the dealer deals 2 cards to the player's hand and 2 to dealer's hand.

 The Player goes first and has the option to "Hit" or "Stick"

-When the player hits the dealer deals them another card if the total of the cards is worth 21 or more the player is bust and has lost.
+When the player hits, the dealer deals them another card.
+If the total of the cards is worth 21 or more the player is bust and has lost.

-When the player Sticks the Dealer will hit until their hand is worth at least 17 or greater.
+When the player Sticks, the Dealer will hit until their hand is worth at least 17 or greater.

 The Player with the greater score without going bust is the winner.

-Cards are scored as follows
+Cards are scored as follows:

 | Face | Value |
 | :---: | :---: |